glendawei/database_project/README.md

       ```
       http://127.0.0.1:<port>
       ```
-      Replace `<port>` with the port number your application is running on (e.g., `5678`).
+      Replace `<port>` with the port number your application is running on (default: `5678`).
 If the designated port is occupied, you can change the port number in your Flask configuration and try again.